Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Marovo Lagoon has been described as one of the world’s natural wonders.
 One of the world’s largest double barrier enclosed lagoons, this isolated spot in the Western Province of the Solomon Islands has been proposed for World Heritage listing.

 Marovo’s is world-famous for its intensive coral reef ecosystems, the waters teem with tropical fish and boast exceptional dive and snorkelling sites.
-Visitors to the local villages can sit down with locals and learn about village life.
+You may sit down with the locals and learn about village life.
 Expert Marovo carvers are justifiably famous for the intricate pieces they create from king ebony with inlays of rosewood and mother-of-pearl.

 Five marine protected reserves have been established in Marau Sound.
-Here, we will hear the panpipes played and water the women perform water music.
+Here, we will hear the panpipes played and watch the women perform water music.